 To obtain a Substitute License

 Anyone interested in obtaining a Substitute License must have a bachelor’s degree or higher from a regionally accredited institution of higher education.
-A Substitute License is valid for 5 fiscal years and is renewable upon completion of a test of basic skills through one of the following options:
+A Substitute License is valid for 5 fiscal years and is renewable upon payment of registration fees.
+Due to Senate Bill 2912 (see link above), a substitute teaching license may be renewed after 5 years without evidence of passing a test of basic skills.

 As of July 1, 2013, all substitute license applications must be completed online through the new Educator Licensure Information System (ELIS).
 Refer to following link for details on the ISBE website regarding Substitute Licensure.